Krasnalixx/projekty/chess/README.md

 - **Move Assistance**: To help players consider their options, the game visually highlights potential moves for the selected piece.
 This feature aids new players in understanding possible moves and strategizing accordingly.
   ![Highlighted Moves](images/highlight.png)

+  - **Game Review**: After completing a game, players have the opportunity to reflect on and analyze their gameplay.
+This can be accomplished by navigating through each move made during the game using the 'Next move' and 'Previous move' buttons.
+This functionality provides a platform for detailed post-game analysis, enabling players to learn from their games.

+- **Move List**: Throughout the game, all moves are recorded and displayed in a dedicated section of the interface.
+This feature serves as a move history log, allowing players to keep track of the game's progress, review the actions taken, and refine their strategies for future games.

 ## Author

 Piątkiewicz Przemysław